damus-io/github-data-export/README.md

 This repo contains tools and historic data dump of our github issue data.
 The goal is eventually to have this data stored on nostr instead.

-## Files
+## The data

-* damus.json: damus iOS issue dump
-* android.json: damus android issue dump
-* notedeck.json: damus notedeck issue dump
+All project issues and comments are exported to the `exported` subdir:

+* android.json
+* api.json
+* damus.json
+* nostrdb-rs.json
+* nostrdb.json
+* notecrumbs.json
+* notedeck.json
+* strfry-push-notify.json

 ## TODO